Febin-Noufan/keyboard_shortcut_manager_/README.md

 # Keyboard Shortcut Listener

-A Flutter package that enables dynamic keyboard shortcut functionality with configurable actions and visibility control.
+A Flutter package that provides an advanced keyboard shortcut listener with dynamic visibility and configurable actions.

 ## Features

-- Configure custom keyboard shortcuts for any widget
+- Enable keyboard shortcuts with complex interactions
-- Toggle shortcut visibility with left shift key
+- Dynamic shortcut key visibility
-- Support for focus and submit actions
+- Configurable focus and submit actions
-- Flexible and easy to integrate
+- Alt-key based shortcut activation

 ## Installation

-Add `keyboard_shortcut_listener` to your `pubspec.yaml`:
+Add the following to your `pubspec.yaml`:

 ```yaml
 dependencies: